operator-framework/java-operator-sdk/docs/content/en/docs/faq/_index.md

 it is not guaranteed that during the next reconciliation you will see the fresh resource.
 Therefore, controllers which do this, usually cache the updated status in memory to make sure it is present for next reconciliation.

-Dependent Resources supports explicitly the [first approach](../dependent-resources/_index.md#external-state-tracking-dependent-resources).
+Dependent Resources feature supports the [first approach](../dependent-resources/_index.md#external-state-tracking-dependent-resources).

 ### Q: How to fix `sun.security.provider.certpath.SunCertPathBuilderException` on Rancher Desktop and k3d/k3s Kubernetes